BuildForSDGCohort2/Team-358-technical/README.md

 ## Using Anaconda

 <p> Download <b>Anaconda </b> Package manager and install it on your operating system distribution.
-After install, follow the instructions below for setting up your environment for this project. </p> <br>
+After install, follow the instructions below for setting up your environment for this project. </p>

 <p> In your project directory, you would see a file called <b>ProjectEnvironment.yaml</b> file.
 The file contains all the modules and packages needed for building your environment.
 So open a command prompt or terminal in your working directory and type the following commands. </p>